Joel Hayward: Massey University

 In June 1996 Hayward joined the History Department of Massey University (Palmerston North Campus) as a lecturer in defence and strategic studies, receiving promotion to Senior Lecturer in August 1999.
 He specialized in the theoretical and conceptual aspects of modern warfare, airpower, joint doctrines, and manoeuvre warfare.
 He continued in that position until June 2002.
 He was made Head of the Defence and Strategic Studies program.

-While at Massey, Hayward convened annual defence conferences.
-He also edited a book based on one of the conferences' themes: Joint Future?
-The Move to Jointness and Its Implications for the New Zealand Defence Force.

 From 1997 to 2004 he was also a lecturer at the Officer Cadet School of the New Zealand Army, where he taught military history from Alexander the Great to the Balkan Wars, and at the Command and Staff College of the Royal New Zealand Air Force, where he taught airpower history and doctrine and supervised advanced research in military history.
 During the same period he also taught strategic thought at the Royal New Zealand Naval College.
 He also wrote academic articles for defence and strategic studies publications.

 Work in the United Kingdom

 Hayward lived and worked in the United Kingdom from 2004 to 2012 first teaching strategy and operational art at the Joint Services Command and Staff College.
 In November 2005 he became the head of the newly created Air Power Studies Division, a specialist unit of Defence Studies academics established by the Royal Air Force and King's College London at the Royal Air Force College, Cranwell.
 Hayward was appointed Dean of the RAF College, Cranwell in April 2007.
 He was a Director of the Royal Air Force Centre for Air Power Studies, the Air Force's national thinktank.
-He was also a member of the CAS Air Power Workshop, a small and highly select working group of scholars and other theorists convened by the Chief of Air Staff (the head of the Royal Air Force.)
+He was also a member of the CAS Air Power Workshop, a small select working group of scholars and other theorists convened by the Chief of Air Staff (the head of the Royal Air Force.)